-THE GOOD SISTERS FUND
+GOOD SISTERS FUND

-THE TAFOLLA FAMILY FUND
+TAFOLLA FAMILY FUND

-Patrice and Jerry Tafolla established the Tafolla Family Fund endowment in gratitude for all SMHS has provided their family, including an excellent education for their daughter, Sarah ’13, and son, Michael ’15.
+Patrice and Jerry Tafolla established the Tafolla Family Fund endowment in gratitude for all that St. Mary's has provided their family, including an excellent education for their daughter, Sarah ’13, and son, Michael ’15.
 Their association with the school is a lifelong relationship rooted in faith, community, and a sense of belonging.
 The Tafolla Family Fund is a legacy gift, providing permanent funding for debt relief and tuition assistance.
 At the end of each fiscal year, 5 percent of the balance of the fund is available to the school for the following school year.